-- Demonstrate how employees or subcontractors were retained using a fair and transparent hiring process. - Provide qualifications of organizations, partners, staff and supervisors. - If your organization currently delivers a component of WorkBC Employment Services or Indigenous Skills and Employment Training, indicate how there is a

-- clear delineation (separate and distinct) between program activities and the proposed JCP project activities. - All CEP Project Holders are required to have a Health and Safety Plan through WorkSafeBC and should be prepared to submit a copy.
-See WorkSafeBC for additional information: - o Health & safety programs WorkSafeBC - Creating and Managing a Healthy and Safe Workplace | WorkSafeBC (link to brochure)
+- Demonstrate how employees or subcontractors were retained using a fair and transparent hiring process. - List of employers identified to support work experience placements. - Provide qualifications of organizations, partners, staff and trainers. - If your organization currently delivers a component of WorkBC Employment Services or Indigenous Skills and Employment Training, indicate how there is a clear delineation (separate and distinct) between program activities and the proposed PBLMT project activities. - All CEP Project Holders are required to have a Health and Safety Plan through WorkSafeBC and should be prepared to submit a copy.
+See WorkSafeBC for additional information: - o Health & safety programs WorkSafeBC - Creating and Managing a Healthy and Safe Workplace | WorkSafeBC (link to brochure).